commonhaus/foundation/GOVERNANCE.md

 ### Extended Governance Committee (EGC)

-The [EGC][] is a joint body formed from members of the CFC and a representative for each foundation projet.
+The [EGC][] is a joint body formed from members of the CFC and a representative for each foundation project.
 It plays a crucial role in ensuring diverse project perspectives are included in foundation-wide decisions.

 ### Membership